cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

 In this section, we look at how to enable online play on Cemu.
 This involves dumping a set of online files from your Wii U to make Nintendo think that the connection from Cemu is actually coming from your console.

-If you do not plan on using online services, we recommend you skip this section entirely to reduce the risk of a ban.
+If you do not plan on using online services you may skip this page.
+Using Cemu online has not resulted in any bans to date.
 {: .notice--primary}

 After we've dumped the online files, you'll be able to play with other Wii U and Cemu players on Nintendo's official game servers.